 COVID-19 has placed extraordinary pressure on care workers in health care, social welfare and mental health.
 These professions have a history of direct contact with patients and clients who seek help during times of need.
 A recently published study (Prasad et. al., 2021) surveyed over 20,000 health workers across 42 organizations around occupational stress.
 The study found that a majority of workers feared exposure to COVID-19 and transmission to family members.
 Over one third reported anxiety and depression.
 Nearly half reported work overload and burnout.
 The study reports it found that “stress is higher among nursing assistants, medical assistants, social workers, inpatient workers, women and persons of color, is related to workload and mental health, and is lower when feeling valued.”

-Health care workers are burning out because they have too much work to do, and they feel like the work that they do get done is not valued.
-Care workers may feel like they are not able to provide the level of care that is needed in settings because there are not enough staff members and resources available.
+Healthcare workers are burning out because they have too much work to do, and they feel like the work that they do get done is not valued.
+Care workers may feel like they cannot provide the level of care needed in settings because there are not enough staff members and resources available.
 This leads to frustration.
-When care workers do not receive the respect and appreciation, this can lead to emotional and physical exhaustion.
-Some care workers feel that they are not appreciated by their managers and supervisors.
-Some feel that they are not appreciated by their co-workers.
+When care workers do not receive respect and appreciation, this can lead to emotional and physical exhaustion.
+Some care workers feel that their managers and supervisors do not appreciate them.
+Some feel that their co-workers do not appreciate them.
 Some feel that they are not appreciated by the people they care for.
-Some feel that they are not appreciated by all three groups.
+Some feel that all three groups do not appreciate them.
 Programs that are effective at improving employee health and reducing chronic diseases can reduce costs for both employees and employers.

 What happens when care workers are overloaded?

 In addition to feeling undervalued, care workers can experience occupational stress related to their duties.
 Care workers can feel physical danger because of the risks they take when treating people, which can lead to emotional and mental exhaustion.
 Some care workers, for example, work too hard without getting enough sleep or taking a break from their job.
-Some care workers don’t have enough time to spend on themselves because they are too busy working over time to take care of other people.
-This can lead them to being too stressed out, which can cause them to have more negative feelings and thoughts about their job.
+Some care workers don’t have enough time to spend on themselves because they are too busy working overtime to care for others.
+This can lead them to be too stressed out, which can cause them to have more negative feelings and thoughts about their job.